Cpymadtools

 Important

-The PTC_TWISS command is given icase=6 by default to enforce 6D calculations (see the MAD-X manual for details), and normal=True to trigger saving the normal form analysis results in a table called NONLIN which will then be available through the provided Madx instance.
+The PTC_TWISS command is explicitely given icase=6 by default in order to enforce 6D calculations (see the MAD-X manual for details), and normal=True to activate calculation of the Normal Form.
+The normal form analysis result will be stored in an internal table named NONLIN which will then be available through the provided Madx instance.
+These can also be provided as keyword arguments to override them.

-• fringe (bool) -- boolean flag to include fringe field effects in the calculation.
+• fringe (bool) -- Boolean flag to include fringe field effects in the calculation.
 Defaults to False.

-A TfsDataFrame with the calculated RDTs.
+tfs.TfsDataFrame -- A TfsDataFrame with the calculated RDTs, and the SUMM table as headers.

 rdts_df = get_rdts(madx, order=3, fringe=True)